tylercode362/GPT-CopyTree/README.md

 5. **Additional Commands:** Additional commands such as "Refresh", "Collapse All Directories", and "Open GPT-CopyTree Settings" provide you with full control over your workspace.

+6. Basic File Management: Perform fundamental file operations directly from the tree view, including "New File", "New Folder", "Rename", "Delete", and "Open File".

 ## Getting Started

 1. Install the GPT-CopyTree extension in VS Code.